 The research hypothesis is that Swiss universities have a wide range of sustainability concepts and actively apply them.
 The wide range of concepts includes 10 approaches for each university on average.
-Concepts consist of all projects starting from small ideas and its realizations, like the selective collection of waste, towards overall strategies that stretch over the years and the boundaries of the universities.
+Concepts consist of projects starting from small ideas and their realizations, like the selective collection of waste, all the way to overall strategies that stretch over the years and the boundaries of the universities.

-The data are collected, analysed and researched in order to provide a compiled list of recommended concepts that might be applied by other schools, high schools and universities all over the world.
+The data are collected, analysed, and researched in order to provide a compiled list of recommended concepts that might be applied by other schools, high schools, and universities all over the world.